JJKatz42/python-Tic-Tac-Toe-AI-game/README.md

    (here's where it gets intresting)
    ### In the AIPlayer
-   - there is a minimax function
+   - there is a minimax algerithim
    - the maximize funtion is called to find the best move possible
    - to find the best move possible the AI player has to calculate what the opponent will do and how to counteract it
    - that is where the minimize() function comes in, which finds the move the opponent will make to minimize the AI players next move
+   - There are two parameters that go into the maximize and minimize functions
+   1. The board, which is neeeded to get functions and paremeters from the board class
+   2. The depth, which is used as the amount of turns the AI player can look ahead